 During my Master's program at RWTH Aachen University, I learned about phase-change materials and since then, I'm passionate about this topic.
 I enjoy studying their fundamental properties, as well as their application.
 While phase-change materials are well-established in optical and electronic data storage devices, recent research efforts are devoted to the development of phase-change material based platforms for active photonics and brain-inspired computing.

 One of my current research interest lies in spatially confined phase-change materials, since these do not only allow for size-dependent tuning of their properties (e.g. refractive index), but also can give an insight into the nature of their chemical bonding.

 Discussing my research with different audiences

 I started as a teaching assistant during my Bachelor's at RWTH Aachen to finance university.
 From that time on, I continued working as TA at different labs for different courses.
-In enjoyed sharing my knowledge and experience with the students - especially discussing scientific questions with them.
+I enjoyed sharing my knowledge and experience with the students - especially discussing scientific questions with them.
 My passion for teaching never stopped since then.
-Continuing this journey is one of my greatest motivations to become an academic.
+Continuing this journey has been one of my greatest motivations to become an academic.

 I love presenting our most recent findings at conferences.
 It is great to get feedback and exchange ideas.
 Questions after a talk or discussions in front of a poster allow us to improve our work and its communication to different audiences.

-So please stop by next time we meet at a conference.
+So please stop by next time we meet at the campus or at a conference.